kengibson1111/tour-of-go/README.md

 ## Lessons

-* readers - the io.Reader interface has many implementations offered from golang.
-In this sample, there was no need to build an implementation.

 * EXERCISE (readers) - a Reader implementation was the exercise.

 * EXERCISE (readersrot13) - another Reader implementation - pretty fun to figure out.
 Maybe not the most efficient